Federal judge lets lawsuit go forward against Rochester cop, citing potentially 'racist' remarks he allegedly made

 Frank wrote that Vernio responded that Higgins was a "white man with a gun and I'm afraid," to which Higgins replied, "and you haven't been shot yet."

-Vernio gestured to Gendron and said, “I’ve got a witness, that’s why,” Frank said.
+Vernio gestured to Gendron and said, "I've got a witness, that's why," Frank wrote.
 He noted that Vernio then laughed.

 "I'm just playing," said Higgins.
 He then returned to his police car and left.